Exploring Space has Never Been Easier

 Why Did You Make This?

 When I was a Lieutenant in the Air Force, I was responsible for tracking satellites.
-I was frustrated with the 1970s technology I had to use, so I decided to build my own.
+I was frustrated with the 1970s technology I had to use, so I decided to build a better tool.
 I hope you find it useful!

 Why is it free?